 Have Some Updo Tricks

 While fine hair usually takes less time to style because it doesn’t retain moisture as much as coarser hair, it can still be a pain to have to style it each morning.
 My go-to move is to have about five upstyles in my repertoire that I can throw my dirty hair up into within five minutes.
 That way, instead of a messy bun or a sleek ponytail, I have some more intricate, more intentional looking hairstyles that I can rock.
-If you need ideas, check out my YouTube page or this fun piece I did on HelloGiggles this month.
+If you need ideas, check out this fun piece I did on HelloGiggles.

 Don’t Shy Away From Backcombing

 On an everyday basis, backcombing is just too harsh for fine hair.
 BUT on those days when you’re needing extra volume in an updo or down style and everything just seems to be flat, backcombing is a must.
 The key is to use a small-tooth comb in medium sized sections around the crown only and when you actually place the backcombing, use gentle motions to “pad” it close to your scalp.
-If you want to see me backcombing my own hair, you can check out this video.
 When you need to take your hairstyle out, I recommend either spraying a leave-in conditioner on the backcombing and gently brushing out or just jumping in the shower and using conditioner to finger it out.